Rimbik/ai-nextGen/genai/Llama/Llama_Offline.md

 ---

 ## Lets Start
 This spec is influenced by a youtube link and all credit goes there.
-Therefire I would request you to first see the video to get some idea what is happening here.
+Therefore I would request you to first see the video to get some idea what is happening here.
 Link :

 Steps to folow sequentilly:
  - 1: Watch the youtube video to get the idea